Nexosis/nexosis.github.io/_tutorials/titanic.md

 We’re going to use Postman to submit our data via the Nexosis API to create a model.

 1. The Nexosis API Collections should be listed in postman on the left-hand side.
-Click on the Data folder and select `PUT /data/:dataSetName`
+Open the Data folder and click `PUT /data/:dataSetName`
  ![Postman: Using PUT /data/:dataSetName](/assets/img/tutorials/titanic-postman1.png){:.img-responsive}
 2. Click on Headers and add keys and values.
     <table border="1">